jamesrobinsonvfx/htooldeploy/docs/source/tutorial/index.rst

 Once we finish the installation, we'll be able to find them here

 .. image:: images/test_tool_shelf.png
-   :alt: Test Tool shelf
+   :alt: :ref:`Test Tool` shelf
 .. image:: images/test_tool_otl_tab_menu.png
-   :alt: Tab menu showing the Test Tool otl
+   :alt: Tab menu showing the :ref:`Test Tool` otl

 All it does is: